LinuxJedi/AmigaRGBtoHDMI/Amiga2000Slot/README.md

 # Amiga Video Slot Adapter V2

+**NOTE:** This is now a legacy project, please see the Amiga 2000 CPLD version also in this GitHub repository.

 ![Amiga 2000 Slot](videoslotadapter.png)

 This adapter builds on the ideas from the Amiga Denise adapter V2, adapted for use in big box Amiga video slots.
 LinuxJedi's Version 2 is based on Bloodmosher's V1 design but has been modified for reliability and to provide timing options.